gregoryguillou/terraform-api/docs/CONCEPT.md

 - The ability to destroy a given environment/workspace
 - The ability to check the status of an environment
 - The ability to extract the history of an environment/workspace, including the associated events and the running ranges
-- The ability to reserve one of N environments for users
+- (Planned) The ability to reserve one of N environments for users